isomerpages/moe-xingnanpri/_parents/Sexuality Education Programme.md

 Education programmes by MOE-approved external providers.</p>
 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to
 opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated&nbsp; to parents at the start of the year via Parents Gateway.
-The completed opt-out form is to be submitted by 07/03/2025.</p>
+The completed opt-out form is to be submitted by 18/07/2025.</p>
 <p>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school
 at +65 67913679 or email at <a href="mailto:xingnan_ps@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">xingnan_ps@moe.edu.sg</a> for discussion
 or to seek clarification about the school’s Sexuality Education programme.</p>